mattmanning/feedchirp/README.md

 # Feedchirp

 Feedchirp is a Ruby on Rails app that checks for new entries in your RSS feeds and tweets the new ones at you.
+Most of the interesting stuff is in the 2 worker classes, `app/workers/feed_updater.rb` and `app/workers/tweeter.rb`.

 Use it live at [https://feedchirp.herokuapp.com](https://feedchirp.herokuapp.com).

 Based on [PurpleWho's idea](http://www.reddit.com/r/SomebodyMakeThis/comments/1vv80z/a_twitter_rss_reader/) on Reddit.

-Most of the interesting stuff is in the 2 worker classes:

-`app/workers/feed_updater.rb`
-`app/workers/tweeter.rb`

 ## Configuration